scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/getting_started.rst

     hostname = 'localhost'
     port = 1234
     client = ScrutinyClient()
-    with client.connect(hostname, port, wait_status=True):    # Establish a websocket connection and wait for a first server status update print("Connected to server")
+    with client.connect(hostname, port, wait_status=True):    # Establish a connection and wait for a first server status update print("Connected to server")
         server_status = client.get_server_status()       # Status is dynamic and updated by a background thread.
 Get an immutable reference if server_status.device_comm_state == sdk.DeviceCommState.ConnectedReady: